HenriqueVMonteiro/JogoXadrez/README.md

 > Digite o nome do jogador que sera a peça Preta.

 ## Jogabilidade
-> Apenas use o cursor e o clique do mouse para movimentar as peças
+> Apenas use o cursor e o clique do mouse para movimentar as peças.